aviaryan/series-renamer/README.md

 * Customizable episode renaming format.
 * Works even without season information in the filename.
 It then uses episode_number as the absolute episode_number of the TV Series.
 * You can explictly specify season and episode number at runtime.
-* Supports multi-episodes separated by hyphen like `Friends [10x23-24].mkv`.
+* Supports multi-episodes separated by hyphen like `Friends [10x17-18].mkv`.
-* More [features](http://aviaryan.github.io/series-renamer/index.html#config) to make sure your tv collection is properly detected and renamed.
+* More [extra configurations](http://aviaryan.github.io/series-renamer/index.html#config) to make sure your tv collection is properly detected and renamed.

 ## Examples